Accessibility tools

 Artificial Intelligence (AI) may be utilised in the processing of personal data in accordance with our Artificial Intelligence and Digital Initiatives Policy but will not be used to make solely automated decisions.

-Your personal data may be shared internally in accordance with the data protection principles where there is a legal basis for processing this.
+Your personal data may be shared internally in accordance with the data protection principles where there is a legal basis for such processing.

-We will share your information with external organisations, such as HMRC, the Cabinet Office, UK Security Vetting (UKSV) and professional bodies (e.g. ICAEW and CIPFA), for the following purposes:
+We will share your data with external organisations, such as HMRC, the Cabinet Office, UK Security Vetting (UKSV) and professional bodies (e.g. ICAEW and CIPFA), for the following purposes:

 • administration of your employment or other working relationship with the WAO, including pay, expenses, taxation and pension;